SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: The Design of

 \subsection{Static Analysis and Symbolic Execution}

-We develop static analysis routines to verify API compliance and compute auxiliary information, along with a symbolic execution engine to check against the formalized ERC rules.
+{ {{\textit{\textbf{Static Analysis.}}}}} The static analysis routines are for two purposes: 1) verifying contracts contain the necessary functions and events and their declarations meet the requirements, and 2) implementing utility functions, such as \texttt{getField()} and \texttt{getOrder()}.

-\bolditalicparagraph{Static Analysis.} We implement static analysis routines for three purposes: 1) verifying contracts include the necessary functions and events specified by the corresponding ERC, and their declarations meet the required parameters, 2) implementing utility functions, such as \texttt{getFieldName()} and \texttt{getOrder()}, and 3) identifying contract fields with constant values and constraints enforced by the implementations (\eg, keys of a mapping field being all non-zeros).
+{ {{\textit{\textbf{Symbolic Execution.}}}}} We use symbolic execution to analyze each rule individually.
+For rules that apply to a specific public function, we perform symbolic execution directly on that function.
+For rules that concern the entire contract, we analyze each public function of the contract separately.

-\bolditalicparagraph{Symbolic Execution.} As discussed in Section~\ref{sec:what}, most rules apply to a public function.
-For these, we perform symbolic execution on the function.
-For the remaining rules, which apply to the entire contract, we analyze each public function individually.
+Our symbolic execution process is similar to existing techniques~\cite{klee,S2E,SymCC}, but it differs in how we handle state variables.
+All state variables are initialized to \texttt{false} and set to \texttt{true} once the corresponding actions are executed.
+All other variables are treated as symbolic unless their values can be determined through static analysis.
+At the end of each public function (\eg, upon \texttt{return} or an exception), we compute the conjunction of three types of constraints: 1) initial constraints imposed by Ethereum or variable types, 2) constraints enforced by the implementation (\eg, path conditions), and 3) violation constraints synthesized for the rule under verification.
+If the solver (Z3) finds a satisfying solution for this conjunction, the rule is considered violated.
+To reduce potential false positives caused by the LLM, we ignore rules that are violated by every contract within an ERC.
+Additionally, we cap loop iterations and recursion depths at two to mitigate path explosion.